quantum33/ts-fizzbuzz/README.md

 # Fizz buzz kata

-## simple
+## "simple"
-basic implementation
+"simple" is a basic implementation

-## runner implementation
+## "runner" implementation
-create a runner of "named function"
+Create a runner of "named function"

 A "named function" is a basic structure with two properties:
 - a value ("fizz", "buzz", "fizzbuzz" or self number value)